MathieuNls/bug-taxonomy/01_introduction.md

 The first and second types are the ones we intuitively know about.
-Type 1 refers to a bug being fixed in one single location (i.e., one file), while Type 2 refers to bugs being fixed in more than one location.
+T1 refers to a bug being fixed in one single location (i.e., one file), while T2 refers to bugs being fixed in more than one location.
 In Figure 2, only two locations are shown for the sake of clarity, but many more locations could be involved in the fix of a bug.
-Type 3 refers to multiple bugs that are fixed in the exact same location.
+T3 refers to multiple bugs that are fixed in the exact same location.
-Type 4 is an extension of Type 3, where multiple bugs are resolved by modifying the same set of locations.
+T4 is an extension of T3, where multiple bugs are resolved by modifying the same set of locations.
-Note that Type 3 and Type 4 bugs are not duplicates, they may occur when different features of the system fail due to the same root causes (faults).
+Note that T3 and T4 bugs are not duplicates, they may occur when different features of the system fail due to the same root causes (faults).
 We conjecture that knowing the proportions of each type of bugs in a system may provide insight into the quality of the system.
-Knowing, for example, that in a given system the proportion of Type 2 and 4 bugs is high may be an indication of poor system quality since many fixes are needed to address these bugs.
+Knowing, for example, that in a given system the proportion of T2 and T4 bugs is high may be an indication of poor system quality since many fixes are needed to address these bugs.
-Also, the existence of a high number of Types 3 and 4 bugs calls for techniques that can effectively find bug reports related to an incoming bug during triaging.
+Also, the existence of a high number of T3 and T4 bugs calls for techniques that can effectively find bug reports related to an incoming bug during triaging.
 This is similar to the many studies that exist on detection of duplicates (e.g., [@Runeson2007; @Sun2010; @Nguyen2012]), except that we are not looking for duplicates but for related bugs (bugs that are due to failures of different features of the system, caused by the same faults).
-To our knowledge, there is no study that empirically examines bug data with these types in mind, which is the main objective of this section.
+To our knowledge, there is no study that empirically examines bug data with these types in mind, which is the main objective of this paper.
 More particularly, we are interested in the following research questions:

 \begin{itemize}